Pseudo-Rehearsal for Continual Learning with Normalizing Flows: Proposed method

 \subsection{Problem formulation}

-The following formulation of the CL scenario is similar to the one proposed in \cite{lopez2017gradient}.
-We receive a sequence of tasks $t=1, \dots, M$, each one composed by a set of triples $\{(\mathbf{x}_i, t, y^t_i)\}_{i=1}^S \in \mathcal{X} \times \mathbb{N^+} \times \mathcal{Y}$, where $\mathbf{x}_i$ is a sample, $t$ is an integer identifying the current task, and $y^t_i$ is the label of $\mathbf{x}_i$ w.r.t. the current task $t$.
+The following formulation of the CL scenario is similar to the one proposed in \citep{lopez2017gradient}.
+We receive a sequence of tasks $t=1, \dots, M$, each one composed by a set of triples $\{(\mathbf{x}_i, t, y_i)\}_{i=1}^S \in \mathcal{X} \times \mathbb{N^+} \times \mathcal{Y}$, where $\mathbf{x}_i$ is a sample, $t$ is an integer identifying the current task, and $y_i$ is the corresponding label of $\mathbf{x}_i$.
 Within this formulation, the tasks never intersect, and a new task is collected only when the current one is over.
 The input and the labels can belong to any domain, although most benchmarks in the CL literature have considered the image domain in a classification setting \cite{parisi2019continual}.

-In this paper we focus on a CL scenario in which each task has its own classifier, meaning that only a portion of the NN, that we call the encoder $E$, is shared.
-There is no class overlap among different tasks, and accuracy is computed separately for each one.
-This is done by creating a leaf branch for each task, called head, which classifies images associated to that task.
-Mathematically, we have a model $f(\mathbf{x}, t) = S_t(E(\mathbf{x}))$, where $\mathbf{z} = E(\mathbf{x})$ is the encoder and $S_t(\mathbf{z})$ a task-specific classifier.
-We call $\mathbf{z}$ the \textit{embedding} of $\mathbf{x}$.
-In a naive setting, when we receive a new task $t$, we minimize a task-specific loss starting from the current encoder $E$ and a randomly-initialized $S_t$:
+In this paper we focus on a CL scenario in which each task has its own classifier, meaning that only a portion of the NN, that we call the encoder, is shared (top violet part in Fig. \ref{fig:overview}).
+There is no class overlap among different tasks, and accuracy is computed separately for each task.
+This is done by creating a leaf branch for each task, called head, which classifies only images associated to that task (right part in Fig. \ref{fig:overview}).
+Mathematically, we have a model $f(\mathbf{x}, t) = S_t(E(\mathbf{x}))$, where $E(\cdot)$ is the encoder and $S_t(\cdot)$ a task-specific classifier.
+In a naive setting, every time we receive a new task $t$, we minimize a task-specific loss starting from the current encoder $E$ and the new randomly-initialized $S_t$:

 where $L$ is a suitable loss (e.g., cross-entropy).
-CF appears whenever training on the current task $t$ degrades the performances on previous tasks $1, \ldots, t {-} 1$.
+CF appears whenever training on the current task $t$ degrades the performances on previous tasks $1, \ldots, t-1$.